 Performances: Elementary and middle school children present music and drama performances throughout the year

-Student Showcases: Extended Day through middle school students take part in different “fairs,” which the parents are invited to attend to showcase projects and work.
+Student Showcases: Kindergarten through middle school students take part in different “fairs,” which the parents are invited to attend to showcase projects and work.

 High School Orientation: Special presentations about the high school admissions process are offered in the fall